What to Expect

 Once the IV catheter is placed your pet will be given a drug to induce anesthesia.
 We will follow this with an overdose of a medication (euthasol).
 This process allows your pet to pass comfortably in their sleep.
 The process of euthanasia from administration of the first IV drug to confirmation of passing typically only takes a few minutes (1-3 minutes).
 Once the final medication is given our doctor will listen to your pet’s heart and confirm the time of death.
 Throughout the process you are encouraged to hold your pet, talk to them, pet them and be near them.
 If you wish to go to another room for part or all of the procedure that can also occur.
 Each visit can be tailored to you and your pet.
 Once your pet has passed should you wish our doctor will make a complimentary keepsake clay paw-print.

-If you elected private cremation Family Pet Memorial may be able to meet our doctor at your home to pick up your pets remains.
-If it is an evening appointment or a weekend appointment and Family Pet Memorial is unable to meet at your house, our Doctor will take your pets remains with them.
-Cremation will be arranged through Family Pet Memorial.
+If you elect private cremation our Doctor will take your pets remains with them.
+Your pets remains will be picked up directly from the Doctor by Family Pet Memorial either that same day or the next day.
+In some instances Family Pet Memorial may make arrangements to come directly to your home to pick up your pet after the euthanasia.
 All privately cremated pets will be placed in a traditional oak urn with a brass name plate (unless otherwise requested) and will be hand delivered back to your home by our Doctor in 3-5 business days.
 If communal cremation is elected our doctor will take your pets remains with them at the conclusion of the visit.

 Variations to the visit: